Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 [View Interactive Map](/img/map.html)

-*You may have to wait a bit to see the full results depending on you internet connection.*
+*You may have to wait a bit to see the full results depending on your internet connection.*

-This map can be helpful in a **real world application** of these clusters.
-You can get the gps location of each point (road center) and information on to what cluster it belongs by just hovering your curser over the point.
+This map can be helpful in a **real-world sampling application** of these clusters.
+You can get the gps location of each point (road center) and information on to what cluster it belongs by just hovering your cursor over the point.
 You can see the cluster centers written in white.
-You can zoom in and see their exact location and around what areas they are found.
+You can zoom in and see their exact location and around where they are found.

 ## Conclusion
 This workflow helps uncover potential alternative ways to group regions in Addis Ababa beyond administrative borders.
 It’s especially useful when official boundaries are outdated, inconsistent, or not granular enough for your project.